What you should know

 On this page

-Our most recently constructed natural gas facilities (Warren County Power Station, Brunswick County Power Station, Greensville Power Station), one coal facility, Virginia City Hybrid Energy Center, and one older natural gas unit, Gordonsville, all use air-cooled condensers.
-Air-cooled condensers utilize significantly less water than once-through cooling systems and traditional wet cooling towers.
-The heat is released directly into the air instead of heating or evaporating water withdrawn from a natural source.
+Our most recently constructed natural gas facilities (Warren County Power Station, Brunswick County Power Station, and Greensville County Power Station), one coal facility (the Virginia City Hybrid Energy Center), and one older natural gas unit (Gordonsville) all use air-cooled condensers.
+Air-cooled condensers use significantly less water than once-through cooling systems and traditional wet cooling towers.
+The heat dissipates directly into the air instead of heating or evaporating water withdrawn from a natural source.